PorticoEstate/OutlookBookingSync/doc/configuration.md

 - Configurations are stored in the `bridge_configs` database table
 - Each tenant can have different configurations for each bridge type
 - Sensitive values (passwords, secrets) are stored encrypted
-- Environment variables are now used only for system-level settings (database, global API key, etc.)
+- Environment variables are now used only for system-level settings (database, global X-API-Key, etc.)

 ### Migration from Environment Variables